rooteduniverse1003/Android-Platform-NDK/docs/Testing.md

     --filter test-googletest-full
 ```

 ## Testing Releases

 When testing a release candidate, your first choice should be to run the test
 artifacts built on the build server for the given build.
 This is the
-ndk-tests.tar.bz2 artifact in the same directory as the NDK tarball.
+ndk-tests.tar.bz2 artifact in the same directory as the NDK zip.
 Extract the
 tests somewhere, and then run:

 ```bash